curi/websites/_posts/2019-10-30-debate-policy.md

 - I may decline a debate if I’m not interested in the topic.
 If I do, I forfeit the right to make claims about that topic contrary to your position that I refused to debate.
 - If a debate ends with 3+ chained impasses stated by me, you don’t ever get another debate unless you address the impasses or I decide to make a totally optional exception (money or major effort helps here).
 There is no time limit to solve impasse problems, but don’t expect to ignore those problems with no solution.

-To understand this policy, you’ll need to read my [[article explaining debates and impasses chains]].
+To understand this policy, you’ll need to read my [article explaining debates and impasses chains](https://rationalessays.com/debates-and-impasse-chains).

 ## Post-Mortems and Second Debates

 Suppose we debate an issue and you concede.
 Will I have a second debate with you?
 Yes, but not about any topic.
 I’ll want to address what went wrong on the first issue.
 Why did you make that mistake?
 What are the underlying errors and what further consequences do they have?
-I think it’s important to [[post-mortem errors]].
+I think it’s important to [post-mortem errors](https://curi.us/2190-errors-merit-post-mortems).
 Errors are usually caused by a systematic problem that affects many things.

 ## Low Requirements